What Does HR Do? Debunking Myths & Redefining the Role with Empuls

 The future of work may be changing, but human connections are here to stay.
-Whether we are working from the office, home or Mars, you’ll still need to wave that magic wand so that your rockstar ninjas and superstar samurais don’t just come to the water but drink from it too.
+Whether we are working from the office, home, or Mars, you’ll still need to wave that magic wand so your rockstar ninjas and superstar samurais don’t just come to the water but drink from it too.
+If you’ve ever asked yourself what does HR do?

 Some say economics will never be an exact science (the same guys who frown when someone says, “I’m a B.Sc in Eco”) because it deals with the inscrutability and unpredictability of human nature.